 The small-to-medium sized Clady River flows from the Sperrin Mountains down through the historic linen village of Upperlands and past Culnady and Clady before emptying into the Lower Bann below the town of Portglenone.

+The river has a very good stock of wild brown trout where it meets the rich, flat agricultural land around Culnady.
 Here the river was sympathetically dredged a number of years ago and there are now plenty of deep pools and good riffles.

-The river requires decent rainfall to fish well and weather permitting enjoys a good run of salmon from August through to the end of the season.
+The river requires decent rainfall to fish well and, weather permitting, enjoys a good run of salmon from August through to the end of the season.

 The water is managed by Clady and District Angling Association.

 Cressabelle has exclusive visitor rods available each day which may be booked on the Availability link.

 Ticket price includes ALL local regulatory rod licences and permits.

 You will have access to fishing on the river and details will be provided on river rules and regulations you will be expected to follow.
 Please ensure your equipment is appropriately sterilised and complete the declaration form prior to arrival.

 A location map will be provided.
 All waters are shared with local anglers attached to clubs and associations.